TranCongMinh3006/PTUD_WEB/README.md

-"This repository is belong to <your name>.
+This repository is belong to <your name>.
 Under the collaboration of:
-< list of your collaborators> "
+1. Nguyễn Đức Minh.